← Back to site

 Situation

 Power BI artifacts had no version control, no audit trail, and no governance.
-Changes were deployed directly without review, creating compliance risks.
-Onboarding new team members was slow because there was no documented history of what changed, when, or why.
+Changes went straight to production without review, a compliance risk.
+Onboarding new team members was slow because no one could see what changed, when, or why.

 Action